aws-samples/savings-plan-commitment-calculator/README.md

 There are two ways you can choose to provide the list of EC2 instances.
 Either 1) automatically using the EC2 APIs from your AWS account or 2) manually filling a csv input file.

 ### Option 1: Using the EC2 APIs from your AWS account
-The script *calculator_from_ec2api.py* automatically collects the EC2 instances **running** on your AWS Account using the [describe_instances](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/ec2/client/describe_instances.html#) API.
+The script *calculator_from_ec2api.py* automatically collects the EC2 instances **running** on your AWS Account in the **current Region** using the [describe_instances](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/ec2/client/describe_instances.html#) API.
 You need the required IAM permissions to view all resources in the Amazon EC2 console, you can use the same policy as this [Example: Read-only access](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-policies-ec2-console.html#ex-read-only).
 Then, you can just run the script with the following parameters required to the calculator:
 - **Tag Key** used to filter your EC2 instances to consider (e.g. *environment*)
 - **Tag Value** used to filter your EC2 instances to consider (e.g. *prod*)